 • Push against the floor to extend his legs and begin to propel forward

-• Upon landing, bend his knees to cushion his impact.
+• Upon landing, the knees bend to cushion the impact.

-When galloping or skipping, the two sides of the body are being used in completely different ways at different parts of the sequence.
+What is more magical is that this also requires the recruitment of both sides of the brain, reinforcing the essential conversation between the two and further strengthening not just logic, but creative thinking and problem solving.
+This is because galloping or skipping requires the two sides of the body to be used in completely different ways at different parts of the sequence.
 So a child needs an internalized understanding of the two different sides of the body and the sequence, rhythm, and timing needed to execute the pattern of movements with success.

 Rhythm games are a great way to develop temporal awareness, whether they are clapping patterns, stomping patterns, verbal patterns, or jumping patterns.